Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Booking Train Tickets

-It’s important to know that when travelling by train through Sri Lanka there is a tiered class system and there is a difference in the type of ticket you can get whether you book in advance or book on the day.
+It’s essential to note that when travelling by train through Sri Lanka, a tiered class system is in place, and the type of ticket you can obtain varies depending on whether you book in advance or on the day.

-If you would like to secure an assigned seat for the train journey then you must book a reserved ticket which has to be done prior to the day of travel.
+If you would like to secure an assigned seat for the train journey, then you must book a reserved ticket, which has to be done before the day of travel.

 The different class systems include: